realityforge/planet_quake/docs/games.md

 ## TODO

   * Finish Tig_RA3 demo.
 Finish portal features below, like interpolation, and seeing one portal surface through another portal, projectiles (distance from origin).
-Share entities between multiple server qagame QVMs, possibly through the engine itself or a new API call for game/g_*.c  Indicate clientWorld number to camera system in tr_main.c; multiworld portals.
-Add `world` game commands when using inter-dimensional teleporters, and set the `sv_mvWorld` designation for managed cameras.
+Share entities between multiple server qagame QVMs, possibly through the engine itself or a new API call for game/g_*.c  Add `world` game commands when using inter-dimensional teleporters, and set the `sv_mvWorld` designation for managed cameras.
 Finish multiworld TODOs like not crashing after 10 maps and cvars.
   * Rocket Arena maps.
 Place white return teleporters for arena 0 on player_start positions and going through a portal counts as a vote to white arena to play in.
 Or use drop command to drop portal connects and in RA mode return to arena 0.
 Always spawn in arena 0 during intermission until voted, or remove guns from arena 0 and repawn in voted arena.
   * Add entities through portals
   * Add autosprite flag to misc_model for rotating like portal always facing camera